 - data of birth;

 - health and/or other medical information;

 - information in connection with education [included but not limited to unique pupil numbers, test results, post 16 learning information and other records];

 - attendance information;

 - behavioural and disciplinary information;

 - free school meal eligibility;

 - information received in connection with any complaint;

 - personal characteristics of pupils, such as:

 - their nationality and ethnic group;

 - their religion;

-- o their first-language;
+- their first-language;

 - o any special educational needs they may have;

-- o any relevant protected characteristics.
+- any relevant protected characteristics.

+- video recordings from online lessons may also be collected (students will be made aware and these

+will be kept only until the end of the academic year).